- 5 Key Steps to Setting up a Virtual Organization

 3. Make it easy to contact you.

 Although you’re running a virtual company and may be great at selling, you still want potential clients to be able to reach you easily.
-Display your phone number (with your live receptionist on the receiving side) prominently on every page and include a “contact us” page that provides several options for contacting you.
+Display your phone number (take a look at our business phone numbers here) prominently on every page and include a “contact us” page that provides several options for contacting you.

 4. Make it mobile-friendly.